What is secondary glazing and what are the benefits?

 Aluminium Secondary Glazing

-Secondary glazing is particularly useful when replacement windows are not suitable for traditional, listed buildings, conservation areas or just properties which don’t need window replacements.
-The slim aluminium frames are strong and durable providing many years of service.
-We install and supply secondary glazing across Hampshire, Wiltshire, Dorset, Berkshire & Surrey.
+Secondary glazing is particularly useful when replacement windows are not suitable for traditional, listed buildings, conservation areas, or properties that don’t need window replacements.
+The slim aluminium frames are strong and durable, providing many years of service.
+We install and supply secondary glazing across Hampshire, Wiltshire, Dorset, Berkshire, and Surrey.

-Secondary glazing involves adding an extra slim-line window to the inside existing windows, KJM’s units are manufactured in England from strong lightweight aluminium, that can be directly fixed to the existing windows, or manufactured with a sub-frame to allow for either reveal fixed or face fixed.
-The wood used for the subframe is either MDF (medium density fibreboard), Luan (dark hardwood) or Tulip (pale hardwood).
+Secondary window glazing involves adding an extra slim-line window to the inside of existing windows.
+KJM’s units are manufactured in England from robust and lightweight aluminium.
+They can be directly fixed to the existing single glazed windows or manufactured with a subframe to allow for either the reveal fixed or face fixed.
+The wood used for the subframe is either MDF (medium-density fibreboard), Luan (dark hardwood), or Tulip (pale hardwood).

 Secondary Glazing Sound Insulation

-In comparison, Stadip Silence glass is a laminated product from Saint-Gobain.
-Laminated glass is a sandwich made of one piece of plastic Poly Vinyl Butyral (PVB) between two or more glasses.
-The PVB in Stadip glass is a special acoustic interlayer – PVB Silence®.
+At KJM, we use Stadip Silence glass, a laminated product from Saint-Gobain.
+Laminated glass is a sandwich made of one piece of plastic Polyvinyl Butyral (PVB) between two or more glasses.
+The PVB in Stadip glass is a special acoustic interlayer—PVB Silence®.
 This layer acts like a dampening core between the two panes of glass.
-It prevents vibration, eliminating the problem of the critical frequency and thus the acoustic peaks at high frequencies.
+It prevents vibration, eliminating the problem of the critical frequency and, thus, the acoustic peaks at high frequencies.

 Andover & Hampshire